![]() |

 not in a million years."

 As if to confirm the view now taken of this poem, I noticed on one of the e.e. cummings search pages I looked at, there was a notation that there are 6 Cummins diesel mechanics online.
 Wonder how the great poet would like being lumped in with those commoners.
 I bet one thing.
 They can take apart a diesel engine and put it back together and he couldn't.
-In the long run who contributes more to the general welfare, a guy who feels superior to a woman in a bar or a guy who keeps those trucks running that deliver our fresh groceries?
+In the long run who contributes more to the general welfare, a guy who feels superior to a woman in a bar or a guy who keeps those trucks running so they can deliver our fresh groceries.

 I really liked the article, and the very cool blog